Adam Markhiyev: International career

 Markhiyev is a regular Finnish youth international, having represented Finland at various youth national team levels.
 Since 2021, Markhiyev has played for the Finland under-21 national team.
 He made ten appearances in the 2025 UEFA European Under-21 Championship qualification campaign, helping Finland U21 to qualify for the final tournament, for the second time in the nation's history.

 Markhiyev debuted with the Finland senior national team in September 2025 in a friendly match against Norway.
 He scored his first goal for the national team on 9 October, the winning goal in a 2–1 win over Lithuania at the Helsinki Olympic Stadium in the 2026 FIFA World Cup qualifiers.

 Personal life

 Markhiyev was born in Nazran in the Russian republic of Ingushetia, but moved to Finland with his family when he was 7 years old.
-His father Umar Markhiyev is a Russian football coach and a former player, and his brother Muslim Markhiyev plays football in Finland for Kiffen.
+His father Umar Markhiyev is a Russian football coach and a former player, and his brother Muslim Markhiyev plays football in Finland for Gr.I.F.K.
 Markhiyev is a Muslim.
+Markhiyev family are very close friends with Aleksei Yeryomenko's family from Pietarsaari and Adam has named Roman Eremenko a big football idol of his.